gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 ## Future directions

-### Transferring Arguments
+### Transferring Parameters

 In the above, we mentioned that the transferring of non-`Sendable` values as discussed above is a callee side property since when analyzing an async callee, we do not know if the callee's caller is from a different isolation domain or not.
-This means that we must be conservative and treat all function arguments as being in the same region and prevent transferring of function arguments.
+This means that we must be conservative and treat all function parameters as being in the same region and prevent transferring of function parameters.

 We could introduce a stronger form of transferring that is applied to a function argument in the callee's signature and forces all callers to transfer the